 Now, after placing second overall in the competitive Be-Your-Own-Boss-Bowl developed by the Innovation and Entrepreneurship Institute at the Fox School of Business, selling the cooling cream on Amazon for the last six months, and with a stronger version just hitting the online retailer, she turned to the next challenge.

 For her follow-up, this time Kight's research placed her first in the Social Impact Track at the same Fox competition.
 That brought her to a partnership with a San Diego, California-based research and development incubator on her latest work: a urine test used to screen for ovarian cancer (above).

 "Right now, this type of test doesn't exist," Kight said.
 "Ovarian cancer is the fifth most common reproductive cancer but it's also the deadliest one, because it doesn't really present symptoms.
 All you can really do to confirm you have ovarian cancer is get a biopsy."

 How critical is early detection?
 According to the American Cancer Society, "if ovarian cancer is found (and treated) before the cancer has spread outside the ovary (stages IA and IB), the five-year relative survival rate is 92 percent.
 However, only 15 percent of all ovarian cancers are found at this early stage."

 Kight noted that most are caught in the third or fourth stage when survivor outcomes are below 20 percent.

-"The goal is to make an affordable test prototype with the hopes that it could be made on a larger scale, so women can have better chances to catch ovarian cancer, before it's in a harder to treat stage and their survival outcomes are low," kight="" said.
+"The goal is to make an affordable test prototype with the hopes that it could be made on a larger scale, so women can have better chances to detect ovarian cancer, before it's in a harder to treat stage and their survival outcomes are low," Kight said.